-The Australian cattle dog Rottweiler mix is a robust dog with a hardwired instinct for herding and the protective nature inherent to both cattle dog and the Rottweiler.
+The Australian cattle dog Rottweiler mix is a robust dog with a hardwired instinct for herding and the protective nature inherent to the cattle dog and the Rottweiler.
 A hardworking mixed breed, this dog demands an active family and a job whenever possible.

 The Australian Shepherd is not a big barker and tends to bark only when excited due to provocation or play.
 Likewise, the Rottweiler is a quiet dog that tends to bark only in defense of family, property, and self.
 A mix of these two breeds, the Australian cattle dog Rottweiler seldom barks without good reason.

 The Australian Shepherd Rottweiler must have an active family or live in a working environment to thrive.
-The Australian Shepherd Rottweiler’s exceptional intelligence and high energy level mean that they must stay busy or else succumb to depression or destructive behavior.
+The Australian Shepherd Rottweiler’s exceptional intelligence and high energy level mean they must stay busy or succumb to depression or destructive behavior.

-Having such a strong bond to one family member can be troublesome, however, as it can lead to possessive jealousy and aggression (even against other family members.)
+Having such a strong bond with one family member can be troublesome, however, as it can lead to possessive jealousy and aggression (even against other family members.)
 To avoid this, multiple family members should take part in feeding, playing with, petting, bathing, walking, and training the dog, too!

 The Australian cattle dog Rottweiler is not a breed for the first-time dog owner as they demand a confident handler who is consistent and experienced in handling working dogs.

-Proper training is also crucial to the Australian cattle dog Rottweiler mix since they need an owner willing to continue a lifetime of obedience training with a firm yet positive hand.
+Proper training is also crucial to the Australian cattle dog Rottweiler mix since they need an owner willing to continue a lifetime of obedience training with a firm yet cheerful hand.
 Without training, this pup is prone to ankle nipping and herding and can become possessive over family members.

 Socialization is equally important to the cattle dog Rottweiler mixed breed because both parent breeds can be naturally aloof and suspicious of strangers.
 Early exposure to strangers and other animals plays a significant role in socialization.

-The offspring of the Australian cattle dog Rottweiler can be at risk for a variety of heritable conditions because both parent breeds are susceptible to various health concerns including:
+The offspring of the Australian cattle dog Rottweiler can be at risk for a variety of heritable conditions because both parent breeds are susceptible to various health concerns, including:

 - Hip dysplasia